GraphLinq/GraphLinq.Documentation/content/roadmap.md

 - Releasing the Market place and offers rewards for the first templates developed and added through the web app.
 - Migrating the DAO Aragon Governance over the POS GraphLinqChain.
-- The GraphLinq Chain will allow safe and decentralized actions through the Engine, releasing libraries to directly execute multi-transaction over a graph on multiple chains with custom wallet on blocks (ethereum, binance smart chain)...
+- The GraphLinq Chain will allow safe and decentralized actions through the Engine, releasing libraries to directly execute multi-transaction over a graph on multiple chains with custom wallet on blocks (Ethereum, Binance Smart Chain)...
 - Integration of a Lua virtual machine on the Engine handler to offer even more flexibility on graph creation and development.